evgenijkadyrov/dataPicker/README.md

 />
 ```

-### RangePicker
+### RangeCalendar

-The RangePicker component allows users to select a range of dates from a calendar view.
+The RangeCalendar component allows users to select a range of dates from a calendar view.
 It provides functionality for highlighting the start and end dates of the range, as well as a clear button to reset the selection.

 **Props:**